-For more than a decade, the SWMPC has coordinated this region's efforts to collect pavement condition data on the federal aid system.
-This important task will continue in FY 2025.
-In addition to data collection, SWMPC staff is responsible for the coordination of the multi-agency personnel that are present in the data collection vehicle during the survey process, the determination of the road network that is to be surveyed, reimbursement of local agencies who request it for their staff time, the internal processing of the data after it has been collected, and the transmission of the final data to the Transportation Asset Management Council (TAMC).
-SWMPC staff also coordinates the collection of data that has been developed for the local road system by local jurisdictions and forwards it to the TAMC for analysis in the statewide database.
-Data collected through this process will be used for the development of the pavement condition performance measures.
-Monitoring progress toward achieving the performance measures will also be a key use for the collected information.
+For over a decade, the Southwest Michigan Planning Commission (SWMPC) has led regional efforts to collect pavement condition data on the federal-aid road system.
+This critical work will continue in FY 2026.

+In addition to conducting data collection, SWMPC staff coordinate several key components of the process, including:

+- Organizing multi-agency personnel who ride in the data collection vehicle during field surveys - Determining which segments of the road network will be surveyed - Administering reimbursements to local agencies for staff participation, when requested - Processing the collected data internally - Submitting finalized data to the Transportation Asset Management Council (TAMC)

+SWMPC also works with local jurisdictions to gather pavement data from non-federal roads and forwards that information to TAMC for inclusion in the statewide transportation asset database.

+The data collected through these efforts is essential for developing and refining pavement condition performance measures.
+Monitoring progress toward these measures will help guide future investment decisions and ensure accountability in maintaining the region's road network.